haxmeister/e-go/doc/boot.conf.5.rst

 the kernel image name::

         boot {
-                default "Funtoo Linux"
+                default "LiGurOS Linux"
         }

-If multiple "Funtoo Linux" boot entries are created, the one that has the most recently created kernel (by file modification time) will be booted by default.
+If multiple "LiGurOS Linux" boot entries are created, the one that has the most recently created kernel (by file modification time) will be booted by default.

 Also note that if no ``default`` setting is specified, or no match is found,